Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/arrange.rst

   :tab-width: 1
   :lines: 20-22

-The job template sets the :ref:`ciop.job.max.tasks` to one instance since the streaming executable has to process all inputs at once:
+The job template sets the *ciop.job.max.tasks* to one instance since the streaming executable has to process all inputs at once:

 .. literalinclude:: ../src/src/main/app-resources/application.xml
   :language: xml